Skip to main content

 Two of the most crucial doctor appointments during pregnancy take place in early pregnancy and again shortly after baby is born.
 These are the points in time when an obstetrician (OB) or midwife can identify pregnancy concerns and/or obstacles to postpartum care.
 When data from these important care episodes are combined with data around birth outcomes and whole health needs, an obstetrical care provider can implement changes that may improve pregnancy, birth, and postpartum outcomes.

-“Having access to high-quality, real-time data makes it easier for maternal practices to improve their processes and deliver the best evidence-based care,” said Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health.
+“Having access to high-quality, real-time data makes it easier for maternal practices to improve their processes and deliver the best evidence-based care,” said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health.
 “Such actionable information closes gaps in care, builds trust, and results in more healthy births.”

 This insight led Elevance Health to create the obstetrics practice consultant (OBPC) role.
 Clinicians with maternal care expertise who work closely with obstetrical practices and their staff, OBPCs have proven to be an essential part of delivering high-quality care.
 Practice consultants provide data that supports care providers, which in turn helps care providers deliver evidence-based care and improve patient experience.
 Some physician practices also choose to participate in one of many value-based care arrangements that Elevance Health offers, such as the OB Quality Incentive Program (OBQIP).
 Together, these programs help support women to feel valued and heard throughout their maternity care experience.
 Elevance Health-affiliated health plans insure one out of every eight births in the United States, and we believe collaboration and connection with care providers is essential to creating meaningful engagement and improving birth outcomes.